 Britain’s Teenage Drug Runners and 8 Year Old Drug Smugglers

 Britain’s Teenage Drug Runners: Gangs In The Countryside is a BBC documentary that goes into detail to alert viewers to the going’s on of today’s youth, and the dangers that many are facing by being involved in drug trafficking.
-In the documentary, there is one particular young man who says that children as young as 12 and 13 years old are old enough to get involved in drug trafficking, and expresses that he doesn’t feel bad for getting them involved.
-He stated that he’s not grooming these young people, and that society groomed him.
+In the documentary, there is one particular young man who says that children as young as 12, and 13 years old, are old enough to get involved in drug trafficking.
+He expresses that he doesn’t feel bad for getting them involved, and further states that he’s not grooming the young people—instead, he says, society groomed him.

-It’s sickening because he is grooming these young children, and luring them into a life of crime, but it’s highly possible that he was also groomed into selling drugs in his younger days.
-It’s very common that when someone is abused, exploited or groomed, that they will go on to become an abuser in the future – to people that remind them of themselves when they were once a victim (a man who was abused at age 10, and grows to become an abuser, is more likely to abuse a child, also, aged 10 rather than any other age).
+It’s sickening that he can’t accept that, he is grooming these young children, and luring them into a life of crime.
+However, it is highly possible that he was also groomed into selling drugs in his younger days.
+It’s very common that when someone is abused, exploited or groomed, that they will go on to become an abuser in the futurea—to people that remind them of themselves when they were once a victim (a man who was abused at age 10, and grows to become an abuser, is more likely to abuse a child, also, aged 10 rather than any other age).

 Still, should we sympathise for those who were once lured into a life of crime (drug trafficking) and then grow to do the same to children?
 It’s subjective.
 My personal opinion does not sympathise, as I live by the moral to “treat others the way you would like to be treated, and not as a reaction to how they treat you”.
 You’re no longer in the position of a victim when you start doing unto others, the crime that was once done to you and, therefore, you must take responsibility for your actions.